 The two required CAF’s are:

-- An optometrist CAF; we expect a minimum of 8 hours of job shadowing with an optometrist.
+- We expect a minimum of 8 hours of job shadowing with an optometrist.
 However many applicants have completed hundreds and hundreds of hours.

 - For example, the character CAF can be from an employer, supervisor, professor, coach, or minister.
 It should be from someone who knows you well.

 If your first language is not English and your four most recent years of full-time education have not been in an English-language school system, you must provide a passing score from an acceptable test of English proficiency.